3 tablespoons butter

 Peel potatoes and slice into approximately 1/8-inch thick slices.
 If you have an mandoline slicer, this is the perfect time to use it - otherwise use a sharp knife.
 You want your potato slices to be as even as possible.

-In a large heavy saucepan over medium-high heat, melt butter.
+In a large heavy saucepan over medium heat, melt butter.
 Add sliced onions and cook, stirring, until golden or approximately 8 minutes.
 Add garlic, bay leaves, nutmeg, 1 tablespoon salt, and 3/4 teaspoon pepper; cook for 30 seconds.
 Add cream and milk; bring just to a boil.
 Remove from heat, cover, and let stand for 5 minutes.
-After 5 minutes, remove the bay leaves from the onion mixture and stir in the remaining 2 tablespoons sage; set aside.
+After 5 minutes, remove the bay leaves from the onion mixture and stir in 2 tablespoons sage; set aside.

-In a bowl, toss the Asiago or Parmesan cheese with the bread crumbs, olive oil, 1/2 tablespoon shredded sage, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
+In a bowl, toss the Asiago or Parmesan cheese with the bread crumbs, olive oil, 1/2 tablespoon remaining shredded sage, 1/4 teaspoon salt, and 1/4 teaspoon pepper.
 Set aside.

 In a large bowl, place the sliced potatoes; add prepared onion mixture and toss gently.